niallthomson/ai-platform-engineering-experiment/README.md

 - Simple Slack bot to interface with A2A agents, also supports OIDC via device auth flow
 - Runnable in Docker, Kubernetes or AWS Agentcore
 - Emits OpenTelemetry traces
+- Capable of running distributed, with multiple replicas of agents

 Working on:

-- Running multiple replicas of all components
-- Token exchange to down-scope credentials passed between agents and to MCP servers
 - Dynamic prompt templates with Jinja (adapt to peer agents and MCP tools being available or not)

 NOTE: As a general rule the default configurations of components in this repository is for read-only operations.
 This is for safety purposes and if you want to take authorize more dangerous operations you will need to modify the appropriate configurations.